 Please email email@example.com to have your email address updated.
 To keep your ACCR responses private, the change goes through the online provider.
 Once they check the change, you will receive an email from our QAP Administrative Associate confirming your updated email.
 If the system does not have your current email account, you won’t receive password reset information or confirmation of completion emails.

-All occupational therapists with full and provisional registration with COTBC as of April 4, 2018 must complete the ACCR by June 30, 2018 to renew their registration.
-It is considered their 2018 continuing competency requirement for renewal.
+All occupational therapists with full and provisional registration with COTBC as of April 3, 2019 must complete the ACCR by June 30, 2019 to renew their registration.
+It is considered their 2019 continuing competence requirement for renewal.

 If you hold non-practising registration we recommend taking the ACCR to keep up-to-date with changes in practice.
 It can act as bridge to practice; it can help keep you current.
 In addition to the Practice Quiz feedback, the ACCR provides helpful suggestions for transitions such as returning to practice after a leave.